electricilies/backend/.rules/006-testing.md

 ## Service Tests

-- No mocks, just validator and logic.
+- No mocks, just validator and logic
-- **Strictly** use table-driven tests.
+- **Strictly** use table-driven tests
-- Cover all paths: Normal, Abnormal (Errors), Boundary (Edge cases).
+- Cover all paths: Normal, Abnormal (Errors), Boundary (Edge cases)

 ## Application Tests

-- Use testcontainers for external dependencies (Redis, S3, DB).
+- Use testcontainers for external dependencies (Redis, S3, DB)
-- **Lifecycle style:** Test sequences of operations (Create -> Get -> Update -> List -> Delete) to verify state persistence and cache invalidation.
+- **Lifecycle style:** Test sequences of operations (Create -> Get -> Update -> List -> Delete) to verify state persistence and cache invalidation
-- Use `testify/suite`.
+- Use `testify/suite`

 ## Repository Tests

-- Use Mockery-generated mocks for repository interface.
+- Use Mockery-generated mocks for repository interface
-- Test repository logic in isolation.
+- Test repository logic in isolation

 ## Helpers

-- Use `t.Helper()` in test utilities.
+- Use `t.Helper()` in test utilities

 ## Running Tests